Nanny (river)

-The River Nanny (An Ainí), also called the Nanny Water, is a river that flows from Kentstown into the Irish Sea at Laytown.
+The River Nanny (An Ainí), also called the Nanny Water, is a river in County Meath, Ireland.
+It flows from Kentstown into the Irish Sea at Laytown.
 The river is known for its trout fishing, and its estuary on the Irish sea provides a haven for wintering birds.

 Course and geology

 The extensive tablelands between the Boyne and the Nanny valleys form the Nanny watershed.
 The source lies upstream Navan, near Brannantowns; some authorities describe the source as 3 km south of Navan, and it flows to Kentstown.
-It crosses under the N2 near Balrath, and continues more or less parallel to the L1670.
+It crosses under the N2 road near Balrath, and continues more or less parallel to the L1610 road.
 It has one significant tributary, the River Hurley, which joins it at Boolies Little.
 From there the Nanny flows east-north-east, gaining in water at the moors between Annesbrook and Duleek.
-From there it flows east, breaking into two streams between Gaffney and Beaumont, where it unites again, running adjacent briefly to the R150, and then flows east, crossing under the M1, traveling through Dardistown Cross, past Rockbellew, and runs parallel to the Duleek Road near Julianstown.
-After Julianstown, the river widens appreciably, to the estuary south of Laytown.
+From there it flows east, breaking into two streams between Gaffney and Beaumont, where it unites again, running adjacent briefly to the R150 road, and then flows east, crossing under the M1 motorway, travelling through Dardistown Cross, past Rockbellew, and runs parallel to the Duleek Road near Julianstown.
+After Julianstown, the river widens appreciably, flowing to the estuary south of Laytown.

 There are also mounds of gravel near the Nanny source, a ridge of gravel about two miles long, compounded with limestone pebbles and stratified sandy layers.

 From Julianstown, the side of the Nanny is marked by gray, thick-bedded crystalline limestone, freely exposed, and dipping northwards at 15 degrees.
 Limestone cliffs are also exposed along the river at Rock Bellew, although these are blueish gray in color.
 The river bends near Dardistown bridge, again at St. Columbkille's Well, and a quarter of a mile north of the well, exposing evenly bedded limestone similar to those exposed at Rock Bellew.